-School Pantries are a collaborative effort between Second Harvest Food Bank of East Tennessee, sponsoring partners who provide volunteers and an ever-increasing number of public schools within the food bank’s 18-county service area.
+School Pantries are a collaborative effort between Second Harvest Food Bank of East Tennessee, community partners who provide volunteers and an ever-increasing number of public schools within the food bank’s 18-county service area.
 School Pantries are in counties and schools where the need for food is greatest, where the percentage of students at an economic disadvantage are the highest and where students and their families are underserved through other programs.
 School Pantries impact some of the most vulnerable children in our communities – children who may be missing meals on a regular basis.

 School Pantries are located on school property, and food distributions take place each month on a set day and time.
 School Pantries are designed to provide children and their families with staple items that will help them to stretch their monthly food budgets.
 The program follows a client choice model, allowing families to make positive choices with confidence, which in turn helps them move towards self-sufficiency.

 - 12—the current number of counties in which the program operates

 - 6—number of counties that do not have a School Pantry within our 18-county service area

 - 4,000+—the current number of families benefiting from the program

 - 113,000+—the number of meals provided by School Pantries in the 2018-19 school year

 - $15—average cost per family to provide a healthy food box once/month for a full year